dkbalachandar/effective-java-notes/README.md

 3. Builder Pattern - Combines the safety of the telescoping pattern and the readability of JavaBean pattern.
 In order to create an object, we have to create Builder class.
 So, the cost of creating builder class is the disadvantage here.
 It’s good when constructors or static factories would have more than a handful of parameters

 #### Item 3: Enforce the singleton property with a private constructor or an enum type
 We can create a private constructor in the class and static factory method to return an instance of that class.
 We can throw an exception in the private constructor if client code access it through reflections.
-In the below approach, whenever the object is deserialized a new instance would be created so to avoid this, make all fields transient and implement readResolve method

 ````
 public class Elvis {
     private static final Elvis INSTANCE = new Elvis();
     private Elvis() { ... }
     public static Elvis getInstance() { return INSTANCE;}
-    ublic void leaveTheBuilding() { ... }
+    public void leaveTheBuilding() { ... }
 }

 ````

 A single-element enum type is often the best way to implement a singleton.

 ````
 // Enum singleton - the preferred approach
 public enum Elvis {
    INSTANCE;
    public void leaveTheBuilding() { ... }
 }
 ````
 #### Item 4: Enforce noninstantiability with a private constructor